microsoft/ML-For-Beginners/9-Real-World/1-Applications/README.md

 ## 🎨 Arts, Culture, and Literature

 In the arts, for example in journalism, there are many interesting problems.
-Detecting fake news is huge problem as it has been proven to influence the opinion of people and even to topple democracies.
+Detecting fake news is a huge problem as it has been proven to influence the opinion of people and even to topple democracies.
 Museums can also benefit from using ML in everything from finding links between artifacts to resource planning.

 ### Fake news detection